Plumbline Faith

 But often are uniquely expressed in each.

-While holding to those norms, don’t interpret another’s situation and culture through the lens of your own situation and culture.
+While holding to those norms, I’ve learned to not interpret another’s situation and culture through the lens of my own situation and culture.

 Doing so thwarts mutual esteem and understanding.

-That’s true even when it’s done with the best of intentions.
+That’s true even when done with the best of intentions.

 In contrast, the Great Commission requires us to go beyond our own reality and enter into very different realities …